-For the financial year ended 30 June 2023, the committee performed its duties in terms of its charter and a summary of the main activities is set out below:
+For the financial year ended 30 June 2024, the committee performed its duties in terms of its charter and a summary of the main activities is set out below:

-- Enquired and satisfied itself regarding the auditor's compliance with section 22.15(h) of the JSE Listings Requirements. - Nominated the appointment and retention of the external auditors, BDO South Africa Incorporated, with the designated partner Mr PR Badrick, after satisfying itself, through enquiry, that BDO South Africa Incorporated is independent. - Managed the external audit function, including: - determining the nature and scope of the audit engagement; - determining the fees for the audit; and - determining the nature and extent of any other non-audit services, ensuring they are not material and do not have any impact on their independence. - Reviewed the going-concern assumptions as prepared by management for the Company and the group. - · Reviewed the accounting practices and internal controls of the Company and the group. - Reviewed the annual report and annual financial statements taken as a whole to ensure they fairly present a balanced and understandable assessment of the Company's financial position, performance and prospects. - Reviewed the external auditors' management letters and management's response to these letters. - Received and dealt appropriately with any concerns or queries. - Considered and satisfied itself on the appropriateness of the experience and expertise of the financial director as well as the adequacy of the finance function and its resources. - Considered the JSE proactive monitoring report of 2021/22 and has taken appropriate action.
+- Enquired and satisfied itself regarding the auditor's compliance with section 22.15(h) of the JSE Listings Requirements. - Nominated the appointment of the external auditors, Forvis Mazars, with the designated partner Mr M Fischer, after satisfying itself, through enquiry, that Forvis Mazars is independent.
+Forvis Mazars replaced BDO South Africa Inc pursuant to a tender process embarked upon by the Company on the basis on the then requirement for the mandatory rotation of auditors. - Managed the external audit function, including: - determining the nature and scope of the audit engagement; - determining the fees for the audit; and - determining the nature and extent of any other non-audit services, ensuring they are not material and do not have any impact on their independence. - Reviewed the going-concern assumptions as prepared by management for the Company and the group. - · Reviewed the accounting practices and internal controls of the Company and the group. - Reviewed the annual report and annual financial statements taken as a whole to ensure they fairly present a balanced and understandable assessment of the Company and group's financial position, performance and prospects. - Reviewed the external auditors' management letters and management's response to these letters. - Received and dealt appropriately with any concerns or queries. - Considered and satisfied itself on the appropriateness of the experience and expertise of the financial director as well as the adequacy of the finance function and its resources. - Considered the JSE proactive monitoring report of 2022/23 and has taken appropriate action.